hammerlab/infiltrate-rnaseq-pipeline/README.md

 I saw this at dashboard at https://104.196.139.139/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/#/log/default/process-err431566-1-zjswo/

 So delete all jobs and start again: `kubectl delete jobs --all`, `kubectl get jobs` to verify, then redo above.

+Note that this took forever -- see my Twitter thread here: https://twitter.com/zazius/status/758816688171126784

+Rewrote jobs and launched as above. should have 63 jobs now. :)